-- Assessment methods should be clearly related to the aims and objectives of the overall programme and its specific components and related learning outcomes.
-Assessment methods must be varied, authentic and inclusive.
-The use of formal, closed book assessments must be evidenced across the duration of the programme.
-There must be evidence of assessments that directly assess the student's own knowledge and understanding and these should be clearly described with examples in the submission, together with the education provider's policy on assessment. - Programme teams may wish to stipulate specific attainment standards in such modules (e.g. achievement of a minimum 35% work in examinations) before compensation is allowed.
-Criteria should be clearly identified within relevant documents such as student handbooks, module descriptors, programme specifications, modules handbooks etc. - Assessment regulations must require a pass mark to be achieved for the project at M level, which must carry at least 60 credits, and take the form of an independent research project.
+- Please note: Condonement and / or compensation is not permitted for any module(s) where the learning outcome(s) cannot be met elsewhere in the programme.
+Criteria for any condonement or compensation within the programme should be clearly identified within relevant documents such as student handbooks, module descriptors, programme specifications, modules handbooks etc. - Assessment regulations must require a pass mark to be achieved for the project at M level, which must carry at least 60 credits, and take the form of an independent research project.
 This can be a laboratory or non-laboratory project, but not a 'literature review' (See Appendix 2). - Central to the process of assessment is the involvement of external examiners with responsibility to ensure that standards are comparable with education providers in the UK who are offering IBMS-accredited biomedical science degree programmes.
 There must be at least one external examiner from the programme team of an IBMS-accredited degree.
 For overseas institutions the external examiner should also be familiar with UK systems and practices.